The Invasion of the Stink Bugs!

 Stink Bugs

 For a couple of months, my husband Bill and I have been happily harvesting and consuming perfect artichokes.
-Yesterday, after picking a couple for dinner, we noticed some brown areas on them (see photo – you can also click on photo for an enlarged view).
-At first, we suspected earwigs because they can be a problem on artichokes but you generally just see the frass (droppings) they leave behind.
+Yesterday, after picking a couple for dinner, we noticed some brown areas on them (see photo).
+At first, we suspected earwigs because they can be a problem on artichokes.
+But with them, you generally just see the frass (droppings) they leave behind.

 But when we went back out to the artichoke bed and saw a stink bug on one of the plants, we really became suspicious.
 As we pulled apart some of the petals on an artichoke bud, we found a small larvae.
 A web search confirmed that it was indeed a stink bug larvae.
 Not good at all.